BACK TO INDEX

 In this paper we investigate the problem of searching for a hidden target in a bounded region of the plane, by an autonomous robot which is only able to use limited local sensory information.
 We formalize a discrete version of the problem as a "reward-collecting" path problem and provide efficient approximation algorithms for various cases.

 7. G.A.
 Enciso and E.D.
 Sontag.
 A remark on multistability for monotone systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Paradise Island, Bahamas, Dec.
 2004, IEEE Publications, pages 249-254, 2004.
-Keyword(s): multistability, systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): multistability, systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 8. J.L.
 Mancilla-Aguilar, R. Garcìa, E.D.
 Sontag, and Y. Wang.
 Representation of switched systems by perturbed control systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Paradise Island, Bahamas, Dec.
 2004, IEEE Publications, pages 3259-3264, 2004.